-Hey!
 Congratulations, you landed a job as a technologist at an investment bank!
-Crack open your development environment and get coding for important traders and investment bankers right?
-Actually, hold your horses - because your experience will be very different depending on the role you’re placed into.
+Open your development environment and get coding for important traders and investment bankers, right?
+Actually, no. Your experience in a technology job in an investment bank will vary hugely, depending upon which area you work.

 A lot of people want to work in this space when they first start out.
+Front office technology is sexy.
 If you're a front office technologist, you're going to be allied to a line of business.
 Think commodities, equity derivatives, rates, portfolio managers in asset management or a maybe even a banking team.

 As a front office technologist, you'll be developing tools like trade and position blotters, pricing engines in partnership with quantitative research and market data teams, booking services, research platforms and feeds to middle and back office.

-So you got an offer from a core technology team?
-These tend to be places where the long term strategic work is done.
+Core technology teams are where the long term strategic work is done.
 In other words, the work that doesn’t really need to happen for the bank to function on a day to day basis.
 These core teams will often generate work - and therefore headcount - for themselves.
 For example, the Core Athena team at JP Morgan is excellent at this.
 They will embark on a technical strategy for a user interface, develop a framework that starts to be used by business-aligned teams, then change their minds and re-write the framework, so that all the business-aligned teams have to re-write their code to comply with the new way of doing things.
 Man-years of waste, but the Core team do just fine out of it.
 If you’re someone who only wants to interact with other developers and be able to keep up with industry trends, then core teams are the way to go.

-Here you will find a whole host of teams doing different types of work.
-In the back and middle office you have compliance and regulatory technology teams who have to work to externally mandated deadlines.
+If you work in the middle or back office, you'll find a whole host of teams doing different types of work.
+There are compliance and regulatory technology teams who often have to work to externally mandated deadlines.
 You also have market risk, payments and settlements, valuation control and capital management.

-What's it like working in a technology infrastructure job in an investment bank?
+What do you do in a technology infrastructure job in a bank?

-I'd say infrastructure is actually a pretty good area to be in right now, as banks are going full steam ahead on cloud adoption.
+Infrastructure is actually a pretty good area to be in right now: banks are going full steam ahead on cloud adoption (look at Goldman Sachs, for example).
 Often there will be a mix of external and internally hosted clouds, and therefore a significant amount of tooling needs to be built out.
 As with the core technology teams your clients here are other developers.
-There will be highly skilled specialists hired in this area - with ‘fellows’ or ‘distinguished engineers’ often occupying positions in infrastructure or core technology.
+There will typically be highly skilled specialists hired in this area - with ‘fellows’ or ‘distinguished engineers’ often occupying positions in infrastructure or core technology.
 Cybersecurity is another infrastructure area that has seen a lot of growth and expertise built up in recent years.

 This brings us to business analysis.
 Any area of the bank - front, middle or back office can have business analysts.
 Business analysts are the people who intermediate between the business and developers.